 Collecting your prescription

 When collecting your hospital prescription, you can wait in one of our seating areas or drop your prescription off and return later to pick it up – it’s probably wise to ask a pharmacist when you should return.

 If you receive a prescription at your outpatient appointment you will need to pay the standard prescription charge (unless you are exempt from charges).
 You can pay using cash or debit/credit card.

 Pharmacy patient helpline

-Our patient helpline (01438 286150) is available between 2.00 and 4.00pm, Monday to Friday (excluding bank holidays).
+In order to support patients at this time, we will be extending the availability of our patient helpline (01438 286150) to between 9.00am and 4.00pm, Monday to Friday (excluding bank holidays).
 It is for members of the public who have any questions or are confused about the medication we have supplied to them.